mrazomej/phd/src/chapter_02/section_05_results.md

 fluorescence using flow cytometry and automatically gate the data to include only single-cell measurements (see [Sec.
 2.5](#sec:ch2_sec05)).
-To validate the use of flow cytometry, we also measured the fold-change of a subset of strains using the established method of single-cell microscopy (see Chapter 4).
+To validate the use of flow cytometry, we also measured the fold-change of a subset of strains using the established method of single-cell microscopy (see [Sec.
+4.5](#sec:ch4_sec06)).
 We found that the fold-change measurements obtained from microscopy were indistinguishable from that of flow-cytometry and yielded values for the inducer binding constants $K_A$ and $K_I$ that were within error.

 ![**An experimental pipeline for high-throughput fold-change measurements.**
 Cells are grown to an exponential steady-state, and their fluorescence is